Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Scrollbar.md

     root.Add(scrollBar);
     ```

-Following output is generated when the scrollbar is created using property:
+Following output is generated when the ScrollBar is created using property:

 ![CreateWithProperties](./media/scrollbar_properties.PNG)

 ## Create with style

-To create a scrollbar using style, follow these steps:
+To create a ScrollBar using style, follow these steps:

-1. Create a style for scrollbar and set the properties for track and thumb:
+1. Create a style for ScrollBar and set the properties for track and thumb:

     ```cs
     ScrollBarStyle style = new ScrollBarStyle